Straw mobile: Process

 The process of creating a straw mobile begins with the harvest.
-The best straw of the rye harvest is cut into sections about 6.5 feet long and laid out to dry.
+The best straw of the rye harvest is cut into sections about 2m long and laid out to dry.
 The rye changes from green to a golden brown and the process takes several weeks.
 Once dried, the rye is cut at the joints and separated into groups based on the thickness of the stalk.
 At this point the construction itself can begin.
 The straw is cut into sections of the desired length and thread is threaded through the hollow stems to join them together.
-The thread should be hidden within the straw and near invisible when viewing the himmeli.
+The thread should be hidden within the straw and near invisible when viewing the Straw mobiles.